 Within 3 working days of laboratory notification determine whether case is probable or confirmed and begin follow-up investigation.
-Notify jurisdictional CDB when an outbreak is identified.
+Notify CDB when an outbreak is identified.

 The response to a notification will normally be carried out in collaboration with the case’s health carers.
 Regardless of who does the follow-up, for confirmed cases, PHU staff should ensure that action has been taken to:

 - confirm the onset date and symptoms of the illness

 - confirm results of relevant pathology tests, or recommend that tests be done